-- The number of global cases and cases in Canada, by province or territory, are listed on Canada’s public health page (the page is updated later in the day).
+- The number of global cases and cases in Canada, by province or territory, are listed on Canada’s public health page (the students, staff self-isolating after positive COVID-19 case in public school age is updated later in the day).

 - The World Health Organization has a daily report containing all the suspected and confirmed cases in the world (the report is released later in the day).

 - For a full list of community event cancellations and postponements, click here.

 January 17 stories: